janbaer/presentations/qa-deployment-with-k8s/qa-deployment-with-k8s.md

 # What comes from us

 - Cockpit - provides a lot of functionalities for our daily workflows with Testing and Deployment
-- QA-K8S-Service - Micro-Service with endpoints for creating, updating, and deleting qa-deployments
+- QA-K8S-Service - MicroService with endpoints for creating, updating, and deleting qa-deployments

-# What external parts we're using
+# What external components we use

 - Nexus Docker Registry
 - K3s - Lightweight Kubernetes Distribution